Jonas Short Mound under excavation.

 of dwellings have been found, probably because Fourche Maline

-houses weren't very substantial.
+houses were not very substantial.
 While most sites are relatively

 small, larger villages covering 2 hectares (about 5 acres)